nameless-and-blameless/TAG/reports/The-Creator.md

 - **Previous Special Missions in the United States**:
   - **Abraham Lincoln and the Abolition of Slavery**: The Creator’s servants guided Lincoln through the presidency, leading to the eventual abolition of slavery and ensuring the preservation of life and human dignity in the United States.

   - **John F. Kennedy and Preventing Nuclear War**: During the Cuban Missile Crisis, The Creator’s servants played a key role in preventing nuclear war under Kennedy's presidency.
-Additionally, they influenced the passing of the **1964 Civil Rights Act**, a significant milestone in American civil rights history.
+Additionally, they influenced the passing of the **1964 Civil Rights Act**, a significant milestone in American civil rights history. (related: [[John F. Kennedy|]])

 #### **Ongoing Special Mission: Addressing The American Genocide**